 Streets intersecting Calle Primera:

-Calle Primera, also known as La Primera or Avenida López Mateos, is an avenue that runs from northwest to southeast and its beginning is two blocks from the Malecon.
+Also known as La Primera or Avenida López Mateos, this avenue runs from northwest to southeast, and its starting point is at two blocks away from the Malecón.

 First Street is the main tourist street of the city.